401(k) rollover glossary

 If you receive a retirement distribution directly (a check made out to you), you have 60 calendar days to deposit the full gross amount into a qualifying retirement account.
 Missing the deadline makes the entire amount taxable income.

-The 60-day rollover rule is the IRS rule that governs indirect rollovers: if retirement funds are distributed to you personally, you have exactly 60 calendar days from the date of distribution to redeposit them into a qualifying retirement account.
-The clock starts the day the funds are issued — not the day you receive them.
+The 60-day rollover rule is the IRS rule that governs indirect rollovers: if retirement funds are distributed to you personally, you have exactly 60 calendar days from the date you RECEIVE the distribution to redeposit them into a qualifying retirement account (IRC §402(c)(3)).
+Many people count from the check date to be safe, since receipt usually follows issuance by only a day or two.

 If you miss the 60-day deadline, the full distributed amount becomes taxable income for the year.
 On top of that, if you are under age 59½, the IRS adds a 10% early-withdrawal penalty.
 On a $200,000 distribution, a missed deadline could cost $70,000 or more in taxes and penalties.